-Earthquakes are the main threat to Three-Waters infrastructure, and it is recognised that a more damaging event than that of 2016 could potentially occur.
+Earthquakes are considered to remain the main threat to 3-Waters infrastructure, and it is recognised that a more damaging event than that of 2016 could potentially occur.

-The Council does however have insurance to cover associated losses in these circumstances, and it would be expected that some form of temporary arrangement to restore essential water services could again be relatively easily put in place after such an event.
+Council does however have insurance to cover associated losses in these circumstances, and it would be expected that some form of temporary arrangement to restore essential water services could again be relatively easily put in place after such an event.